Rosemary Garlic Mashed Potatoes

 Frequently Asked Questions

-You can substitute with dried rosemary but the flavor will not be as strong.
-One teaspoon of dried rosemary is equal to one spring of fresh rosemary.
+You can substitute dried rosemary for fresh rosemary, but the flavor will not be as strong.
+One teaspoon of dried rosemary is equal to one sprig of fresh rosemary.

 Whether you need to peel potatoes for mashed potatoes depends on your preference and the type of potato.
-If you are using a Russet potato that has a thicker skin then peel them if you want a smoother texture or dislike skin bits.
+If you are using a Russet potato with thicker skin, then peel it if you want a smoother texture or dislike skin bits.
 Yukon Gold or red potatoes have thinner skins that add a touch of earthiness and nutrients.
 Keeping them on saves time and adds flavor.

 Starchy potatoes like Russets are ideal for fluffy mashed potatoes, but Yukon Golds offer a creamier, slightly sweet option.